Filpill/blog-web/content/projects/2024-05-21-flight-tracking.md

     linkStyle 2 stroke:#7feb4d,stroke-width:11px
 {{</mermaid>}}

-1. {{< color background-color="#8ec1f5" color="#000" >}}API Request{{< /color >}} Every 60s for worldwide airspace snapshot.
+1. {{< color background-color="#8ec1f5" color="#000" >}}API Request{{< /color >}} Every 60s for worldwide airspace snapshots.
 2. {{< color background-color="#f5eb5b" color="#000" >}}Data Storage{{< /color >}} Dumping series of snapshots into timestamped csv's.
 3. {{< color background-color="#7feb4d" color="#000" >}}Image Processing{{< /color >}} Read/prepare/filter data and draw visualisation onto map.
 4. {{< color background-color="#eb654d" color="#000" >}}Animating{{< /color >}} Splice image collection with ffmpeg shell script

 ### ⏱️ Procedural Timings
 To put some perspective in time required to process this data:
-- It took about **16 hours to make 850 requests** (@60s intervals).
+- It takes about **16 hours to make 850 requests** (@60s intervals).
 - It takes about **5-10 mins to create all 850 image visualisations with quiver plot**.
 - It takes about **20 hours to create all 850 image visualisations with the KDE plot**.
-    - *Not sure why it took so long, i'm pretty sure the script slowed down over time.
-I was only removing the quiver artist but not the KDE artist (simply by omission).
+    - *I'm pretty sure the script slowed down over time.
+I was only removing the quiver artist but not the KDE artist (by omission).
 Probably too many chart element variables were being stored in the memory over time.*
 - Another **4-7 mins to crops all the white space** from the images.
 - **Splicing images takes about 3-5 ish mins** into a neat .mp4.
 - And lastly the **video edit takes around 30 mins** to overlay music.

-So all in all it takes a full day with the PC running essentially non-stop.
-And I was manually driving the scripts since I didn't build any monitoring tools in the process.
+All in all it roughly takes a full day with the PC running essentially non-stop.
+And I was manually driving the scripts since I didn't build any monitoring tools in this workflow.

 ### 🚜 Data Collection
-The goal here is simple: recursively request and store the aircraft positions in a list individual timestamped csv's.
+The goal here is simple: recursively request and store the aircraft positions in a list of timestamped csv's.
 This is how we will build our data repository.

-The time delta between each snapshot not too large to lose detail in the movements and not too small to overload the API with requests.
-The latter is probably more important to consider, because you don't want to bombard the API and risk taking it completely out of commission due to high frequency request intervals.
+We have to balance the time delta between each snapshot (API call); not too large to lose movement details and not too small to overload the API with requests.
+The latter is probably more important to consider, because we don't want to bombard the API and risk taking it completely out of commission with high frequency requests.

-Something that is important to note is that anonymous users are limited to 80 requests to the OpenSky API per day.
-This is no good for us since we are trying to make a time lapse over an extended period of time.
+It's worth noting that that anonymous OpenSky API users are limited to 80 requests per day.
+This is no good for us since we are trying to make an extended time lapse over a period of time.

-We can circumvent this issue by using rotating IP addresses, since each API call will be distributed over a pool of IP addresses and thus prevent our request timing out (since they can't pin down our real identity).
+We can circumvent this issue through IP address rotation.
+Each API call will be distributed over a pool of IP addresses and thus prevent our request timing out (since they can't pin down our real identity).

-Though this methodology is typically requires the use of a paid service to provide high quality proxies.
-In my scenario, I chose to use **OxyLabs** which have a web scrapping proxy tool.
-You can pipe you Python request via their proxy it will automagically handle the proxies for you.
-I was able to run my script overnight with not a single failure and retrieved over 850 requests.
+This typically requires the use of a paid service to provide a set of high quality proxies.
+In my scenario, I chose to use **OxyLabs** which have a dedicated web scrapping proxy tool.
+You can route your Python request via the OxyLabs web-scrapping tool and it will automagically handle the proxies for you.
+I was able to run my script overnight with zero failures and retrieved over 850 requests.

 Each request produces a 1.1MB csv file.
-So over 16 hours, we were able to hoover about 1GB of data all together.
-Unfortunately, my script crashed in the late stages of the execution (probably because I was running it out of a jupyter notebook).
-I'll convert it into a Python script another time, it just so happens its easier to read the data in Jupyter when doing data exploration.
+Over the course of 16 hours, we were able to hoover about 1GB of data all together.
+Unfortunately, my script crashed in the late stages of the execution probably because I was running it out of a jupyter notebook and recursively printing output messages.
+Otherwise we could've captured more.
+I'll convert it into a Python script eventually, it just so happens its easier to do data exploration in Jupyter.

-You may notice also that the git history doesn't have an extensive list of csv data which because there is no real reason to have such a large volume of csv saved on the git history.
-So it's simply added to the .gitignore and we are storing the files (mostly) locally.
+You may notice also that the git history doesn't have an extensive list of csv data which because there is no reason to have a volume of csv's saved on the git history.
+Therefore it's simply added to the .gitignore and we are storing the files locally for the most part.

 ### 📊 Data Visualisation

-I think the most interesting component to visualising this data is that we are able to clearly see the density of air traffic flying in various airspace.
+I think the most interesting component to visualising this type of data is monitoring the density of air traffic at various times of day.
+Especially in North America where the time zone from east coast to west coast varies by a 6-hour difference.
+As the country approaches the early hours of the morning, the entire east coast essentially *"go to sleep"* with respect to the density of the traffic.
+Then it flips vice-versa as time progresses.

-We can see common commercial flight routes and we can also see the airport hubs where these air traffic networks are connecting.
-And there is a multitude of ways to visualise this information, all the way from a contourf plot to a quiver plot.
-Various 2D visualisations will reveal different information about air traffic behaviour, so it's good to compare and contrast.
+Additionally, we can see commercial flight routes and airport hubs where these flight networks are connecting each other.
+There is a multitude of ways to visualise this information, all the way from a contourf plot to a quiver plot to some kind of color mesh plot.
+Alternative 2D visualisations will reveal different information about air traffic behaviour, so it's good to compare and contrast.

 Available GPS Data sourced from OpenSky API:
 - Longitude